CyntexMore/OpenPhys/docs/CONTRIBUTING.md

 ## 1. Commit messages

-Follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specifications for commit messages.
+Follow the [Conventional Commits 1.0.0](https://www.conventionalcommits.org/en/v1.0.0/) specifications for commit messages.
 This helps maintina readable and organized commit history, making it easier to track changes and understand the evolution of the project.

 ## 2. Dependecies